Group 20

 This community center and church in Lower Broughton, a district with high levels of poverty, is seeking help to re-imagine and transform their existing indoor and outdoor spaces into a welcoming, flexible community space.
 The project aims to incorporate ecological sustainability, bring people of all ages and backgrounds together, and address issues such as poverty, food deprivation, social isolation, and poor mental health.
 The project seeks to engage with the community to facilitate this transformation and outputs such as drawings, physical or computer models, visualizations, masterplans, or toolkits would be helpful contributions.
 The hope is to extend important social connections and practical aid to more people for the longer-term.

-William P / Sanjana S / Ei Ei K / Runquan T / Jiawen Q
+Sanjana S / Ei Ei K / Jiawen Q / William P / Runquan T

 Name: Sanjana Shome